 Review from Babelio:

-„I met Maria Marcu-PopArt during the Blecher Fest 2017 (festival dedicated to the writer Max Blecher) at Roman and I am delighted.
+„I met Maria Marcu-PopArt during the Blecher Fest 2017 at Roman (festival dedicated to the Jewish writer Max Blecher) and I am delighted.
 She is a great artist whose work indeed claims two main orientations: eroticism and manifartism.
 In her artistic statement, Maria Marcu-PopArt recalls that she has the chance to live from her art in complete interdependence and freedom.
-His art expresses, in fact, intimate emotions, which gave me great pleasure.”
+Her art expresses, in fact, intimate emotions, which gave me great pleasure.”
 (Gabrielle Danoux, writer, book translator, critic – France)

 References from my store on eBay.com: